-Despite our many differences, modern humans share a common failing.
-We consistently handicap our own very best efforts, with disastrous consequences.
+Despite our many differences, modern humans share a common failing: We consistently handicap our own best efforts, with disastrous consequences.

-You want to be successful, but you’re afraid you will fail and will look stupid.
+You want to be successful, but you’re afraid you will fail and look stupid.

-You want to find a girlfriend or boyfriend, but think you’re too ugly.
+You want to find a romantic partner, but you think you’re too ugly.

-You want to be focused on your work, but end up wasting time on low priorities…or Netflix.
+You want to be focused on your work, but you end up wasting time on lesser priorities…or Netflix.

-You want to be brave, but you’re always anxious.
+You want to be calm, but you’re always anxious.

-You want to welcome feedback, but always close down defensively.
+You want to welcome feedback, but you always close down defensively.

-You want to be happy, but wake most mornings with a head full of sadness.
+You want to be happy, but you wake most mornings with a head full of sadness.

 Every organ in your body works for you, except your brain.